 That spirit of booting the status quo is alive and well in many reciprocal insurance companies today – including Kin.

 Yes!
-Kin is a reciprocal insurance company in Florida.
+Kin is a reciprocal insurance company.
 That means when you buy a policy from our carrier, you own part of the reciprocal company.
 It also means as a subscriber (policyholder), you get a say in what we do – our Subscribers’ Advisory Committee ensures it.

 Now let’s take a look at what really matters: how a reciprocal carrier benefits you, the customer.